amir2mi/flatifycss/README.md

 ## Development

-FlatifyCSS get compiled to CSS & JavaScript using Gulp.
+FlatifyCSS gets compiled to CSS & JavaScript using Gulp.
 To use Gulp, we need to install it globally with `npm i gulp-cli -g`, then run `npm install` in the root directory of FlatifyCSS.
 If everything is okay, we can run `gulp` in the root directory to compile the stylesheet and JavaScript file, read more about FlatifyCSS's Gulp tasks [here](https://amir2mi.github.io/flatifycss/docs/overview/development#gulp).

 ## Support